kfly8/kote/README.md

     use kote CharacterName => Str & sub { /^[A-Z][a-z]+$/ };
     ```

-- Easy to check value
+- Easy to Check Values

     Only legal values can be created.